tdspora/syngen/README.md

 ### Training

-You can add flexibility to the training and inference processes using additional hyperparameters.
-For training single table call:
+You can add flexibility to the training and inference processes using additional hyperparameters.<br>
+For training of single table call:

 `train --source PATH_TO_ORIGINAL_CSV --table_name TABLE_NAME --epochs INT --row_limit INT --drop_null BOOL`

-For training the multiple linked tables (see below) call:
+For training of the multiple linked tables call:

 `train --metadata_path PATH_TO_METADATA_YAML`

 The parameters which you can set up for training process:

-- <i>source</i> – a path to the file that you want to use a reference
+- <i>source</i> – required parameter for training of single table, a path to the file that you want to use a reference
-- <i>table_name</i> – an arbitrary string to name the directories
+- <i>table_name</i> – required parameter for training of single table, an arbitrary string to name the directories
-- <i>epochs</i> – the number of training epochs.
+- <i>epochs</i> – a number of training epochs.
 Since the early stopping mechanism is implemented the bigger is the better
-- <i>row_limit</i> – the number of rows to train over.
+- <i>row_limit</i> – a number of rows to train over.
 A number less then the original table length will randomly subset the specified rows number
 - <i>drop_null</i> – whether to drop rows with at least one missing value
 - <i>metadata_path</i> – a path to the json file containing the metadata for linked tables generation

+Requirements for parameters of training process:
+* <i>source</i> - data type - string
+* <i>table_name</i> - data type - string
+* <i>epochs</i> - data type - integer, must be equal to or more than 1, sensible default value is 10
+* <i>drop_null</i> - data type - boolean, sensible default value - False
+* <i>row_limit</i> - data type - integer, must be equal to or more than
+* <i>metadata_path</i> - data type - string

 ### Inference (generation)